lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 At the time I ran this, I got about 20 upcoming arrivals back.
 This is going to be much more manageable than the 26k arrivals that we were initially looking at.

-Let's see if we can print out the departures in order of soonest to latest for each direction.
+Let's see if we can print out the arrivals in order of soonest to latest for each direction.

 ```rust